jnozzi/cocoadev.com/markdown/FileCopyProgress.md

 ----

 I like the last idea, just above... about copying part by part manually...
-I want to create an General/NSFileManager category for this.
+I want to create an NSFileManager category for this.
 Can anyone help out with a simple hint on how I would go about splitting any given file, could be small, could be large into blocks and copying it all reliably part by part?

 Okay I've got it working:

-- (BOOL)copyPath:(General/NSString *)source toPath:(General/NSString *)destination delegate:(id)delegate {
+- (BOOL)copyPath:(NSString *)source toPath:(NSString *)destination delegate:(id)delegate {
 	BOOL isDirectory;
 	if(![self fileExistsAtPath:source isDirectory:&isDirectory] || [self fileExistsAtPath:destination]) return NO;
 	else if(isDirectory) return [self copyPath:source toPath:destination handler:delegate];